-Protected characteristic Brief explanation of why this has been assessed as having medium or high negative impact Is there a Geographical impact?
-If so, please explain -use list below to identify geographical area(s) Short explanation of mitigating actions N/A
+Protected characteristic Brief explanation of why this has been assessed as having medium or high negative impact .
+Short explanation of mitigating actions N/A

 Protected characteristic Brief explanation of why this has been assessed as having positive impact Marriage & civil partnership Positive - The anticipated expansion of Register Office ceremony availability as part of the new business delivery model will provide extra choice for those not wishing to marry/form a civil partnership in an Approved Venue.
 In-house ceremonies can provide couples with more flexibility when it comes to deciding how they would like to celebrate the formation of their marriage/civil partnership and can also reduce costs.
 The live streaming of ceremonies is also intended to enhance the customer's experience as it will enable ceremonies to be more inclusive and have a broader reach by allowing guests who may not otherwise have been able to attend in person to be part of the event.
 Therefore this is expected to have a disproportionately positive impact on those getting married or forming a civil partnership by providing them with an enhanced service offering.